‘One Piece’ Chapter 903 Predictions: Reverie Arc Up Next, Admiral Ryokugyu Appears, Per ‘The Anime Scrolls’

 One Piece Chapter 902 featured how the Strawhat Pirates managed to escape from Big Mom’s territory, thanks to the combined efforts of the Germa 66 and the Sun Pirates.
-The chapter also marked the end of the Whole Cake Island Arc, meaning that a new arc will begin at One Piece Chapter 903.
+The chapter also marked the end of the Whole Cake Island arc, meaning that a new arc will begin at One Piece Chapter 903.
 While most fans are excited to see what is happening in Wano Kingdom, the upcoming arc could be about the meeting of all the powerful leaders in the world, according to The Anime Scrolls.

 A Reverie is an event that takes place in the Holyland of Mariejois every four years.
 Leaders from 50 nations will be gathering to discuss matters of concern all around the world and establish future guidelines.
 In the previous Reverie, only a few leaders showed up.
 Fortunately, more of them are expected to appear in the next event since wars among kingdoms in the New World were minimized after the defeat of Donquixote Doflamingo, one of the main smugglers of weapons.

-Some of the known characters who will attend the Reverie include Nefeltari Cobra and Vivi of Alabasta, King Stelly of Goa Kingdom, Dalton of Sakura Kingdom, Wapol of Black Drum Kingdom, King Riku of Dressrosa, and Elizabello II of Prodence Kingdom.
+Some of the known characters who will attend the Reverie include Nefeltari Cobra, Vivi of Alabasta, King Stelly of Goa Kingdom, Dalton of Sakura Kingdom, Wapol of Black Drum Kingdom, King Riku of Dressrosa, and Elizabello II of Prodence Kingdom.
 King Neptune, together with his three sons and Shirahoshi, could also come to potentially discuss interacting once again with humans.
 However, this could be dangerous for the mermaid princess since the World Government may already know that she is the ancient weapon Poseidon.

 'One Piece' Chapter 903 release date, spoilers: Manga series to begin with the new Reverie arc – ChristianToday https://t.co/T0h5U9S39v pic.twitter.com/4OPBWrB1EP